watzo/aksy/README.txt

 3. Known issues and limitations in this release

-* Win32 has not seen much testing yet and the build sequence is crude.

-* Mac OS X has not seen much testing yet and setup.py does not contain the commands to build it.
+* Win32 and Mac OS X have not seen much testing yet.

 * Multiple instances of Aksy are currently not supported.